justinthelaw/arm-assembler/README.md

 ## Testing

-The following ARM assembly instruction-machine code pairs will be used as test cases for verifying the performance of this program:
+The following ARM assembly instruction-machine code pairs are used as test cases for verifying this program's performance:

 ```text
 e1a01002 mov r1, r2